monde/mms2r/README.txt

 == CONTRIBUTE:

-If you contribute a patch that we accept then generally we'll give you developer rights for the project on RubyForge.
+If you contribute a patch that is accepted then you'll get developer rights for the project on RubyForge.
 Please ensure your work includes 100% test converage.
-Your text coverage can be verified with the rcov rake task.
 The library is ZenTest autotest discovery enabled so running autotest in the root of the project is very helpful during development.

 == Authors

-Copyright (c) 2007 by Mike Mondragon (blog[http://blog.mondragon.cc/])
+Copyright (c) 2007-2008 by Mike Mondragon (blog[http://blog.mondragon.cc/])

 MMS2R's Flickr page[http://www.flickr.com/photos/8627919@N05/]